SKETCHING OUR WAY THROUGH MOROCCO

 Price - Sketching the Landscapes of Morocco: $3,400 per person + airfare.
 Single supplement - $400

 Register for tour at www.moroccancaravantours.com using the registration tab at the top of the home page.
 Please fill page out completely.
 A $1,000 deposit is required and reserves your space.
-And can be paid up until 3 months before tour start date.
-Final payment is due no later than 3 months prior to tour start date (2/13/2020).
+Final payment is due no later than two months prior to tour start date (3/13/2020).
 Space is filled on a first come basis.

 Included in this tour: